wattob/aDayInTheLifeofAGator/README.md

 # aDayInTheLifeofAGator
-A Java program that takes the user through decisions throughout Allegheny.
-Eventually, the program will lead you to a Greek Fight, which is a turn based battle also using the users decisions.
+For this Java program, we created a text based adventure game that took the user through a series of decisions that they needed to make in order to make it through a day as an Allegheny student.
+For the design, we focused on using conditional logic for the different different decision throughout the day.

 ## About This Project
-This Java project was created by 2 Allegheny College students for a final project for the Fall 2017 semester (in CMPSC111).
-As such there are some files relating to the assignment, such as the files located in the writing file and some files say "lab" in them.
-Since this project was submitted in December, it will most likely not be updated.
-All of the files commits were copied over from the original GitHub classroom repository.
+This Java project was created as a Final Project at Allegheny College for CMPSC111.
+Many of the files used by this include a description from the lab.
+This program will most likely not be updated again and the commits have been copied over from the original repository.

 ## Running The Project
-This project uses gradle.
-Here are some important commands that can be used in terminal to use the project:
-* `gradle build`: create the bytecode from the Java source code
-* `gradle run`: run the Java program in the command-line

 You can also complete several important Java programming tasks by using the `gradle` tool.
 For instance, you can compile (i.e., create bytecode from the program's source code if it is a correct program) the program using the command `gradle build`.
 There are also additional commands that you can type:

+* `gradle build`: create the bytecode from the Java source code
+* `gradle run`: run the Java program in the command-line
 * `gradle clean`: clean the project of all the derived files
 * `gradle check`: check the quality of the code using Checkstyle
 * `gradle tasks`: display details about the Gradle system

-## Problems, Issues, or Ideas?
-If you have problems, issues, or ideas for features on this project, please add an issue to the issue tracker.
-As this is project is likely done being updated, there is no guarantee that the issue will be addressed

 ## Contributors
 The following people contributed to this project: